morrownr/7612u/Bridged_Wireless_Access_Point-2.md

 ```
 -----

-Reduce overall power consumption and overclock the CPU a modest amount.
+Reduce power consumption and overclock the CPU a modest amount.

 Note: all items in this step are optional and some items are specific to
 the Raspberry Pi 4B.
 If installing to a Raspberry Pi 3b or 3b+ you will